daspushpita/heat_ml/README.md

 # 1D Heat Equation Solver with CNN Forecasting

-This project implements a numerical solver for the 1D heat equation using the explicit Euler method and uses a 1D Convolutional Neural Network (CNN) to predict the time evolution of the field `u(x, t)`.
+This project implements a numerical solver for the 1D heat equation using the explicit Euler method and develops two machine learning approaches to learn the dynamics:
+- A 1D Convolutional Neural Network (CNN) that predicts the time evolution of the field `u(x, t)`.
+- A Physics-Informed Neural Network (PINN) that embeds the governing PDE directly into the training process.

+We are currently extending this framework to generalize across different diffusion coefficients D

 ## 🔬 Problem Overview